The gift that keeps on giving: Noah’s birthday wish

-When hearing that Noah wanted to give back to the NICU, a friend introduced him to the Arnold Palmer Medical Center Foundation, where Noah and his mom were quickly invited to go on a tour of Winnie Palmer Hospital.
+When hearing that Noah wanted to give back to the NICU, a friend introduced him to the Orlando Health Arnold Palmer Hospital for Children and Orlando Health Winnie Palmer Hospital for Women & Babies, where Noah and his mom were quickly invited to go on a tour of Winnie Palmer Hospital.
 During the tour, he was able to meet Dr. Gregor Alexander, neonatologist, and learn more about how his donation will help the team at Winnie Palmer Hospital continue to provide great care to some of our tiniest patients.
 Although Noah had been born at Winnie Palmer Hospital, he had never visited the NICU before, and said that his favorite part of the tour was seeing “the babies that were born a little too early.”
 He also commented that it felt good to know he would be helping these babies and felt comforted in knowing they received excellent care.

 Watching her son have such great compassion for his community, Cheryl is filled with joy.
 She says, “Since Noah was young, he always had a spirit about him.
 As a parent, I couldn’t be more proud.
 He’s always been such a caring and compassionate child.”

 When asked how others can help Noah reach his fundraising goal of $2,000, he replied, “Well, I take cash, checks…” To help support Noah and his birthday wish, you can visit his fundraising page at GivetoNoah.com